 Conference Proceedings and Other Reports

 The NMGS conference proceedings are genuine treasures, combining numerous geological papers with at least three day's worth of road logs.
-However, they are aimed at professional or serious amateur geologists and are not for the tyro.
+However, the papers are aimed at professional or serious amateur geologists.

 Baur, Paul W., Kues, Barry S., Dumbar, Nelia W., Karlstrom, Karl E, and Harrison Bruce (ed.)
 September 1995.
 "Geology of the Santa Fe Region, New Mexico" New Mexico Geological Society 46th Annual Field Conference